 Build Computations#

-In this notebook, we will guide you through both methods.
+In this notebook, we will guide you through all the methods.

 SketchUp is a 3D modeling tool widely used in QEC community to build the spacetime diagram for logical computations.
 Its user-friendly interface allows you to easily create and manipulate the computation blocks.